littxle/cloudcord/docs/examples/logs.rst

 Logging
 =======================
-ezycord uses the Python logging module to log messages.
+cloudcord uses the Python logging module to log messages.
 You can set custom colors for each log level or send logs to a Discord webhook.

-More information can be found in the :doc:`Log Documentation </ezycord/logs>`.
+More information can be found in the :doc:`Log Documentation </cloudcord/logs>`.

 .. literalinclude:: ../../examples/logs.py
    :language: python